Ushio-Cheng/Macros-public/zshrc-snippets/toucho/readme.md

 (but can also be a useful feature as long as you are aware of that)

 - build on top of `touch`, thus `toucht`
-- Add a new behavior to touch
+- Add some new behavior to touch
   - that, if `.template` exists in current directory, the file created would copy the content in `.template`
+  - If `.touchtInstructions.sh` exists in current directory, the script will do nothing other then call that script.

 Usecase:

 - especially useful for non-text file because some structural code/content is needed for most of them
 - Also can be used to create Note templates, if you store your notes as MD files.